server-os/server-image/src/vm/man/vmadm.8.md

 apply to LX VMs.

 The primary reference for a VM is its UUID.
 Most commands operate on VMs by UUID.
-In SmartOS, there are included bash tab-completion rules so that you can tab-complete UUIDs rather than having to type them out for every command.
+In ServerOS, there are included bash tab-completion rules so that you can tab-complete UUIDs rather than having to type them out for every command.

 ## COMMANDS